thiagogomesverissimo/symfony_traditional_login/README.md

-# Symfony 4 Traditional Login Form with user from Mysql Database
+# Symfony 4 Traditional Login Form with users from database (migrations available to mysql)

 This project is an basic implementation of traditional login form with users from database on symfony, as described in the